Let’s plan an Amazonas jungle tour from Leticia in Colombia!

 Are there ATMs in Leticia and Puerto Nariño?

 Yes in Leticia.
 There are none in Puerto Nariño.

-- Is it easy to find Amazon jungle tours in English?
+Is it easy to find Amazonas jungle tours in English?

 Yes, in Leticia.